Colorado Revised Statute § 18-7-102 C.R.S. prohibits promotion of obscenity to a minor, which is knowingly:

 - Live or recorded theater, or

-- Words or gestures
+- Words or gestures.1

-CRS 18-7-102 prohibits the promotion of obscenity in Colorado.
+C.R.S.
+18-7-102 prohibits the promotion of obscenity in Colorado.

-2.1.
-Promotion of obscenity
+1) Promotion of Obscenity

 - Promoting – or possessing with intent to promote – any obscene material; or

-- Producing, presenting, directing, or participating in an obscene performance
+- Producing, presenting, directing, or participating in an obscene performance.

 Under Colorado law, wholesale promotion of obscenity is knowingly making, selling, possessing, or distributing obscene materials for the purpose of resale.